-Welcome to the website of Jessamine O Connor, a Dublin born poet living on the Sligo Roscommon border in the west of Ireland.
+Welcome to the website of Jessamine O'Connor, a Dublin born writer living on the Sligo Roscommon border in the west of Ireland.

 From a review of A Skyful of Kites in Sabotage by Emma Lee:

 "Jessamine O’Connor uses the poems in A Skyful of Kites to express anger, particularly at the failure and impotence of politics at home and abroad, both historically and in the present.
 However, these poems are not rants or directionless venting...

 "a way of saying ‘this is wrong’ without telling readers which way to vote.
 Jessamine O’Connor respects and gives space for her readers to think.

 "Her strength lies in her ability to be passionate about a situation, while structuring that passion into a poem that doesn’t dictate the reader’s reaction or hammer the poet’s viewpoint home."